configcat/docs/website/docs/advanced/code-references/circleci-orb.md

 ---

 This section describes how to use ConfigCat's <a target="_blank" href="https://circleci.com/developer/orbs/orb/configcat/scan-repository">CircleCI Orb</a>
-to scan your source code for feature flag and setting usages and upload the found code references to ConfigCat.
+to automatically scan your source code for feature flag and setting usages and upload the found code references to ConfigCat.
+You can find more information about CircleCI Orbs <a target="_blank" href="https://circleci.com/orbs/">here</a>.

 ## Setup
 1. Create a new <a target="_blank" href="https://app.configcat.com/my-account/public-api-credentials">ConfigCat Management API credential</a> and store its values in <a target="_blank" href="https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project">CircleCI Environment Variables</a> with the following names: `CONFIGCAT_API_USER`, `CONFIGCAT_API_PASS`.